gitpython-developers/GitPython/doc/source/intro.rst

 ============

 * `Python`_ 2.7 or newer
-    Since GitPython 2.0.0.
-Please note that python 2.6 is still reasonably well supported, but might deteriorate over time.
-Support is provided on a best-effort basis only.
 * `Git`_ 1.7.0 or newer
     It should also work with older versions, but it may be that some operations involving remotes will not work as expected.